XMPieLab/XMPL-V5/XMPL-V5.wiki/XMPL-with-React.md

 # XMPL-React
+***We provide a package file with xmpl-react library (tgz file).
+The xmpl-react npm package can be [downloaded](https://github.com/XMPieLab/XMPL-V5/blob/main/xmpl-react%20package%20installation/xmpl-react-1.0.0.tgz) directly and can be used in your projects.***

 The following tutorial will take you through the basics of creating a personalized website with xmpl-react hooks package.
 Before you begin:
 * [Download](https://github.com/XMPieLab/XMPL-V5/blob/main/XMPL-React-Tutorial-materials.zip) the tutorial materials.